 Flowers in the gardens

 Flowers in the garden are also a mixture of old and new.
-Through the years Bluebells and Campion have colonised beds filled with Green Alkanet and heritage variety of tulips which must have been originally planted a hundred years ago.
-Close to the ground native yellow primroses intermingle with modern cultivars and on stone walls twine honeysuckles and fuscias.
+Through the years Bluebells and Campion have colonized beds filled with Green Alkanet and heritage variety of tulips which must have been originally planted a hundred years ago.
+Close to the ground native yellow primroses intermingle with modern cultivars and on stone walls twine honeysuckles and fuchsias.
 The variety is a fitting symbolism of Cregneash as a whole and again one wonders if some of the flowers and herbs were used for other things aside from their beauty on the chapel’s altar.

 Though bumblebees happily lapped up nectar from swathes of bluebells the one insect that was missing in its entirety was honeybees.
 Cilla claimed to have not seen a single one this spring and since the last hives in the village are now gone it makes me wonder if the high and windy terrain has created a barrier to other bees finding their way there.
 It’s clear that the village’s site was well chosen since the winds pick up quite ferociously as soon as you make your way to some of the outer fields and roads.
-Within the space of thirty feet you’ll go from freezing in a bitter wind to strolling in a light breeze.
+Within the space of thirty feet, you’ll go from freezing in a bitter wind to strolling in a light breeze.
 I suppose that’s another gardening lesson from the past: pick your location wisely.

 The role of livestock in the gardens